DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 **NOTE: The generated expression must be inside the parenthesis.**
 <br><img src="./images/flow_new_set_imp_user.png" /><br>

-When you selected the value you will notice a change, Dataverse embeds the new `Add new row` task in a loop since the previous command might return multiple rows.
+When you selected the value you will notice a change: Dataverse embeds the new `Add new row` task in a loop since the previous command might return multiple rows.
 The screenshot below shows this new situation:
 <br><img src="./images/flow_new_apply_each.png" /><br>

 Let's try to understand `Apply to each` better.
 The major input is the output from the previous step displayed as ` value x`.
 To understand it you have to be aware of the JSON structure that is returned by `List rows`.
 Below you find a sample: